biona001/GhostKnockoffGWAS/docs/src/man/examples.md

 sample_knockoff_time_t24,2.3132567919999993
 ```

-+ The first 4 rows indicate the number of uniquely discovered groups given by `GhostKnockoffGWAS`, for different target FDR levels.
++ The first 4 rows indicate the number of unique (conditionally-independent) discoveries according to `GhostKnockoffGWAS`, for different target FDR levels.
 For example, when target $\text{FDR} = 0.1$, there are 76 conditionally inependent discoveries.
 According to the knockoff procedure, these discoveries are conditionally independent, although one can apply a post-processing step to further count the number of independent discoveries.
 + The next few rows contain parameters used in the analysis, as well as timing results.

 !!! tip